 Keeping our nation’s history alive and available is an incredibly important and delicate practice.
 It takes hard work and intimate knowledge of the craft to ensure preserving historical buildings is done right.
 The National Park Service and the U.S. Department of Interior focus on keeping as many of the original materials and structures as possible when updating and preserving historical buildings.
 Their goal is to retain and use historic properties as they were designed, whenever possible.
 Preservation is a unique, important and fulfilling practice.
 Read on to learn more about how it’s done.

-New Bones, Same Structure
+New Bones, Same Structure of Historic Windows

 There is a delicate balance between updating buildings according to contemporary codes while keeping as much of the original building and structure intact as possible.
 This may include replacing material that is in disrepair.
 When replacing material, builders may consider using different materials that may enhance the safety and quality of the building, including sound-absorbing materials or materials that are rated for fire safety.
 If this is necessary, builders take extra precaution to ensure the original look and structure of the building remains whole.